magic-lantern/bios6642-2022/python/web_scraping_tutorial.md

               })
 ```

+Note that although we selected sort by price, there are a few out of order items.
+That is the result of advertizements/sponsored products.

 ### Cleaning up

 When finished, make sure you close the browser.
 Can either `driver.quit()` or `driver.close()`. `.close()` will close open tabs.
 If you close the last tab, it is the same as calling `.quit()`